 These 10 Towns In Texas Have The Most Breathtaking Scenery In The State

-While I believe you can find beauty almost anywhere in Texas, certain parts just have more aesthetically pleasurable qualities than the rest.
-We have everything you could want here in the Lone Star State – beaches, hills, valleys, canyons, rivers, mountains, lakes, and waterfalls – some of which you can witness for yourself in these amazing towns.
+We believe you can find beauty almost anywhere in Texas, but certain parts just have more aesthetically pleasurable qualities than the rest.
+We have everything you could want here in the Lone Star State - beaches, hills, valleys, canyons, rivers, mountains, lakes, and waterfalls - some of which you can witness for yourself in these amazing towns.
+Check out some of our favorite Texas towns with breathtaking scenery and fall in love with TX all over again.

 Given that the second largest canyon in the U.S., the Palo Duro Canyon, is located in this small town near Amarillo, it is well-deserving of a spot on our list.